FedML-AI/FedNLP/data/advanced_partition/README.md

 ## niid_quantity_skew

 In this partition method.
-We want to partition our data based solely on qunatity of data.
+We propose a partition method that distribute our data based solely on qunatity of data.
 Therefore, we assume all the data has only one label so we will use Dirichlet Distribution of the quantities. beta will be used to calculate Dirichlet Distribution